-TEAMS OF 4: The event is primarily designed for relay teams with 4 runners, with each team member completing 1 leg each day.
-Teammates support and encourage each other, travelling from one checkpoint to the next and generating an incredible sense of camaraderie and unity as all runners share this exceptional experience together.
+TEAMS OF 4: The event is primarily designed for relay teams with 2, 3 or 4 runners, with each team member completing 1 leg each day.
+Teammates support and encourage each other, travelling from one checkpoint to the next and generating an sense of camaraderie and unity as all runners share this exceptional experience together.

 CAMARADERIE: Being a 3 day race, with coordinated social functions each night and a longer time frame to get to know one another, all runners from all teams will come together like soldiers doing battle – making new friends and life time memories together.

-SHARED ACCOMMODATION: All teams are also encouraged to stay together overnight at the camping / group accommodation facilities at each day’s finish line.
+SHARED ACCOMMODATION: All teams are also encouraged to stay together overnight at the camping / group accommodation facilities at the finish line of day 2 and 3.
 This allows us to celebrate all finishers and add to the unifying, social environment for all runners.

 Combine all this together – the awe-inspiring point to point course, the dramatic coastal landscape, the enthusiasm between team mates and the uplifting social environment at camp each night – and this will be a life changing event for all who toe the start line.
 We welcome you to be one of them.